CBorowski-dev/docs-operaton-org/content/installation/full/tomcat/manual.md

 5. Enable authentication as described in the [REST API documentation]({{< ref "/reference/rest/overview/authentication.md" >}})

-## Camunda Connect Plugin
+## Operaton Connect Plugin

 Add the following artifacts (if not existing) from the folder `$TOMCAT_DISTRIBUTION/lib/` to the folder `$TOMCAT_HOME/lib/`:

 * `camunda-engine-plugin-connect-$PLATFORM_VERSION.jar`
 * `camunda-commons-utils-$PLATFORM_VERSION.jar`

-In order to activate Camunda Connect functionality for a process engine, a process engine plugin has to be registered in `$TOMCAT_HOME/conf/bpm-platform.xml` as follows:
+In order to activate Operaton Connect functionality for a process engine, a process engine plugin has to be registered in `$TOMCAT_HOME/conf/bpm-platform.xml` as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>